TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

    this chapter.
 The persistence backend is a layer "above" the storage backend.
-It is responsible for the cycle of the persistence (what should be stored, deleted or changed in which order?), while the storage backend has the job to translate the abstact requests into the native language of the "physical" storage option (most the SQL dialect of a database).
+It is responsible for the cycle of the persistence (what should be stored, deleted or changed in which order?), while the storage backend has the job to translate the abstract requests into the native language of the "physical" storage option (most the SQL dialect of a database).

 In our case the persistence backend (in the following called backend)